The Astros’ Five Most Memorable Games

 October 6, 1980: Feels Like the Very First Time

 Heading into the final weekend of the regular season, The Astros took a three-game lead to second-place Los Angeles needing just one win to secure their first-ever trip to the playoffs.
 They lost all three—each by a run, two in which they led going into the bottom of the eighth inning.
 The weekend collapse forced a one-game tiebreaker to determine the NL West champion, right back at Dodger Stadium.

 The Astros sent Joe Niekro, using the 163rd game as a chance to win his 20th of the year, to the mound.
-In the other dugout, Dodger manager Tommy Lasorda seriously considered starting 19-year-old September call-up Fernando Valenzuela—who had pitched 15.2 innings of relief without allowing a run and had yet to start a game—but instead leaned on experience and chose 31-year-old Dave Goltz, owner of a 7-10 record.
-Lasorda quickly realized he had made a bad choice by putting Fernandomania on hold for six months, as the Astros knocked Goltz out of the box after three innings, tagging him for four runs on eight hits; two first-inning Dodger errors that led to two of the runs didn’t help.
-The Astros then quickly piled it on the Dodger bullpen, adding three more runs in the fourth, two of them driven in by infielder (and future Houston manager) Art Howe.
-Given a major cushion, Niekro eased into cruise control and repelled any chance for a Dodger comeback, scattering a run on six hits in a complete game effort to lift the Astros to a 7-1 win and their first postseason date.
+In the other dugout, Dodgers manager Tommy Lasorda seriously considered starting 19-year-old September call-up Fernando Valenzuela—who had pitched 15.2 innings of relief without allowing a run and had yet to start a game—but instead leaned on experience and chose 31-year-old Dave Goltz, owner of a 7-10 record.
+Lasorda quickly realized he had made a bad choice by putting Fernandomania on hold for six months, as the Astros knocked Goltz out of the box after three innings, tagging him for four runs on eight hits; two first-inning Dodgers errors that led to two of the runs didn’t help.
+The Astros then quickly piled it on the Dodgers bullpen, adding three more runs in the fourth, two of them driven in by infielder (and future Houston manager) Art Howe.
+Given a major cushion, Niekro eased into cruise control and repelled any chance for a Dodgers comeback, scattering a run on six hits in a complete game effort to lift the Astros to a 7-1 win and their first postseason date.